 Using alcohol and other drugs is bad for your teenage child’s brain development.
 It can also be bad for your child’s long-term physical and mental health.
 If you suspect your child is using alcohol or other drugs, you need to act.

 Alcohol and other drugs: what’s safe for teenagers

 There’s no safe level of alcohol use for children under 18 years because their brains and bodies are still developing.
-And using other drugs is never safe.

 Alcohol and other drug problems: warning signs